csmart/ansible-role-virt-infra/README.md

 devices (e.g. br0) and Open vSwitch (OVS) bridge on the KVM host (this won't create bridges on the host, but it will check that the bridge interface exists).
 You can specify the MAC for each interface if you require.

+You can also create routed libvirt networks on the KVM host and then put VMs on any number of them.
+In this case, a new bridge is created with the name you specify (e.g. br1), wired to an _existing_ interface (e.g. eth0).
+You can specify the MAC for each interface if you require.

 This supports various distros and uses their qcow2 [cloud images](#guest-cloud-images) for convenience (although you could use your own